-Written and first recorded by Hank Ballard & the Midnighters (US #28 1959).
+Written and first recorded by Hank Ballard & the Midnighters (early 1958, released 1993)

 “In 1962, the Twist craze belatedly caught on in High Society.
-Citings (and sightings) of celebrities doing the dance made the song a hit with adults, particularly after a report in the Cholly Knickerbocker gossip column.
-Soon there were long lines at the Peppermint Lounge nightclub in New York, the most popular celebrity twisting spot.
-This new interest placed ‘The Twist’ atop the Hot 100 – again; the only recording to hit #1 on the US charts during two separate chart runs.
+Citings (and sightings) of celebrities doing the dance made the song a hit with adults, particularly after a report in the Cholly Knickerbocker society column in the Hearst-owned New York Journal-American.
+Soon thereafter, long lines appeared at the Peppermint Lounge nightclub in New York, the most popular celebrity twisting spot.
+This new interest rocketed ‘The Twist’ to the top of the Hot 100 – again – the only recording to hit #1 on the US charts during two separate chart runs.
 It also marked a major turning point for adult acceptance of rock and roll music.”

 The Midnighters, “Is Your Love For Real” (1957):

 Hank Ballard & the Midnighters, “The Twist” King label single (November 1958):